Tina-pm/ansible-third-party/roles/postgresql/README.md

   that Ansible is using on the remote side.
 This allows for the use of the `postgresql_*` Ansible modules (perhaps via [galaxyproject.postgresql_objects][postgresql_objects]), which depend on psycopg2.
 Defaults to `true`.

+- `postgresql_install_extra`: List of other packages to install, for example database extensions and the like.

 ### Backups ###

 This role can deploy and schedule the configuration and scripts to maintain Postgresql [PITR][postgresql_pitr] backups.